 Which Linux Version to Choose?

-When choosing a linux distribution for your web server,the most important thing to keep in mind is that utility as desktop and server platforms are very different.
-Some Linux versions may perform well as desktop OS, but are wholly unsuitable for server environments.
+When choosing a Linux distribution for your web server, the most important thing to keep in mind is that utility as desktop and server platforms are very different.
+Some Linux versions may perform well as desktop OS but are wholly unsuitable for server environments.

 As you might note from the distributions recommended above, several very prominent names are missing.
 The ones discussed here are more suitable for web hosting use.
 Of these, I would recommend users consider CentOS or Debian more seriously.

-If somehow Debian isn’t available, then your next best choice would be to go for CentOS.
+Your safest choice would be to go for CentOS.
 This is almost guaranteed to be available since it is highly popular.
 As with Debian, CentOS is very stable and places a strong emphasis on security as well.
 It’s at heart an enterprise-class OS anyway, so it will be good as a base for web server duties.

-Part of the appeal for running a VPS is the flexibility you get when it comes to choice of OS.
+Part of the appeal for running a VPS is the flexibility you get when it comes to the choice of OS.
 Although at a glance, this seems to be separated into Linux and Windows camps, you can obviously tell by now that going for Linux opens an entirely new dimension.